PrateekHumane/I2C-pi/README.md

 # I2C-pi
-# A c++ library to use the i2c interface with a raspberry pi (example shown with mindstorm sensor)
+A c++ wrapper library to use the i2c interface with a raspberry pi (example shown with mindstorm sensor)